IceCreamYou/Chrome-BigConsole/README.md

 - Vertical split style multiline REPL
 - Syntax highlighting and nice editor things thanks to Ace Editor
+- Pretty-printed output
 - "Run" button or CTRL+Enter to execute code
 - "Clear" button to clear REPL
 - "History" drop-down to restore previously executed code

 ## Why?

-I like the split console in Firebug, and I don't like that Chrome doesn't work exactly the same way, so I fixed it.

-Chrome does have a built-in multiline split console called [Snippets](https://developers.google.com/chrome-developer-tools/docs/authoring-development-workflow#snippets).
+Chrome has a built-in multiline split console called [Snippets](https://developers.google.com/chrome-developer-tools/docs/authoring-development-workflow#snippets).
-BigConsole is different in that it doesn't try to be an IDE, it just tries to be a multiline REPL with syntax highlighting.
+However, I found that I could iterate and try out code faster in Firebug's console than I could in Snippets.
+I built BigConsole to be the Chrome equivalent of Firebug's BigConsole.
+Where Snippets is more like a light IDE, BigConsole is simpler and geared towards iterating on code as quickly as possible in a multiline, syntax-highlighted REPL.

 Using [FirebugLite](https://getfirebug.com/firebuglite) is a possible alternative, but it has a number of limitations.
-This results in a lot of switching back and forth with devtools.
-BigConsole is easier, plus it has syntax highlighting.

 ## Pending improvements